This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Learning to program requires many skills.
 One of them is learning to organize and analyze the data.
 So, if there is one subject that coding is closely related to, it is Math.
 While coding, children can improve their math skills without even realizing it.

-Math can be more engaging and fun if students use their reasoning and calculation skills while making a computer program.
-This is another important reason why children should learn to code early in their life.
+Math can be more engaging and fun if students use reasoning and calculation skills to make a computer program.
+This is another crucial reason children should learn to code early in life.

 8. Coding is a way to learn while having fun

-If you want to give your children something that they enjoy and at the same time also educates them and make them creative, learning to code will be the perfect gift.
+If you want to give your children something they enjoy while educating and making them creative, learning to code will be the perfect gift.

 One of the most significant benefits of coding is that it provides kids with challenges all along the way while having fun.